-In our Fall crafts, we talked about a pumpkin made out of an old paperback book.
-Here’s an example of Christmas trees to make out of paperback books.
+Who knew you could make Christmas trees out of paperback books?
 Find books at almost any thrift store for around 50¢ if you don’t have any laying around that you want to cut up.
-You can really make it into any shape, whether you want the leaves on the tree to be curved like this, sharp leaves or even just cut straight down to make a cone-like shape.
-You can use either scissors or an Exacto Knife… whichever one you’re comfortable with.
+You can make it into any shape, whether you want the leaves on the tree to be curved like this, sharp leaves or even just cut straight down to make a cone-like shape.
+You can use either scissors or an X-acto knife.

 My friend made these along with snowflakes made out of old book pages last year and they’re still in good shape to use a few more years.
 The snowflake ornaments were just your run of the mill snowflake shapes with a twine loop on the top to hang on the tree.
-Both of the projects go together nicely to create a theme throughout the house (and it’s really frugal)!
+Both of the projects go together nicely to create a theme throughout the house.